Raphael40/CV/README.md

 ## 🖊️ Professional Experience

 **Web Support at CIBSE** (April 2022 – April 2023)
-- I was initially onboarded for three months to help the company swap their website to a new content management system.
+- I was initially onboarded for three months to help the company transfer its website to a new content management system.
 We successfully moved from Kentico to Umbraco within the deadline.
 -	I continued to work with CIBSE for a year and maintained the website through updates and bug fixes.
 -	I was taught how to use salesforce and assisted multiple departments by managing committees, writing reports, proof-reading emails, registering training sessions, and uploading membership data.
 -	Thanks to my work with CIBSE I learned a lot about how websites work and was very happy to learn about the intricacies of UI & UX design in webpages.